Last Updated on September 12, 2022 by Rebecca Huff

 We don't have a rooster.
 Just a few hens and they aren't noisy, but our neighbor felt our chickens would disturb the peace.
 She didn't seem to mind the other neighbors three constantly yapping dogs that create so much noise.
 In the end it worked out for us to keep our chickens, but we got

 lucky a miracle, I guess.
-I share this story, in hopes that if you want backyard chickens, you will first make sure it's a-ok.
+I share this story, in hopes that if you want backyard chickens, you will first make sure it's a-ok before making an investment.

 I honestly had my friends and family praying about our situation because our chickens had become part of our family, not to mention that we get a steady supply of delicious nutritious eggs from them.
 Yes, my children hold, play with and talk to our chickens.
 Times have changed since our neighborhood covenant was written, and I believe that backyard urban chicken keeping is definitely trendy and on the rise!